 On their own, these inspiring stories don’t provide an end-to-end blueprint for product development, but the similarities they share reveal some of the steps founders consistently take on the road to starting a business and shipping a finished product.

 The new product development process in 6 steps

 TCGen’s New product development is the process of bringing an original product idea to market.
 Although it differs by industry, it can be broken down into six stages: ideation, research, planning, prototyping, sourcing, and costing.

 Here’s how to develop your own original product idea and what to consider at each stage.

-Many aspiring entrepreneurs get stuck on ideation, often because they’re waiting for a stroke of genius to reveal the perfect product they should sell.
+Many aspiring entrepreneurs get stuck on ideation because they’re waiting for a stroke of genius to reveal the perfect product they should sell.
 While building something fundamentally “new” can be creatively fulfilling, many of the best ideas are the result of iterating upon on an existing product.

-The SCAMPER model is a useful tool for quickly coming up with product ideas by asking questions about existing products.
+The SCAMPER model is useful for quickly coming up with product ideas by asking questions about existing products.
 Each letter stands for a prompt: